skrinak/recommendationEngine/Lab1 - Introduction to Factorization Machines/README.md

 1. Create a SageMaker lifecycle configuration

     Login to the [AWS Console](https://aws.amazon.com/console/) and navigate to [SageMaker](https://console.aws.amazon.com/sagemaker/).
 You can find SageMaker in the Machine Learning section or using the search box at the top of the console.
-The SageMaker Dashboard contains links to all major components: Notebook, Training, and Inference.
+The SageMaker Dashboard contains links to all major components: Labelling (Ground Truth), Notebooks, Training, and Inference.

-    For this workshop we'll be working out of the AWS Ireland region.
+    ## Region
     Take a look at the upper right hand corner of the console.
 That's where you'll see an indication of your current region.
-If you don't see Ireland, click on it now and select EU(Ireland).
-You need to know the region you're working in whenever you use AWS.
+You need to know the region you're working in whenever you use SageMaker as you need to match your SageMaker instance region with the region of any S3 bucket where you're storing your training data.

     The second item in the left-hand notebook navigation section is "Lifecycle configurations".
 Click on that link.

+    ## Lifecycle configuration
     Lifecycle configurations are startup scripts that initialize your Jupyter notebook environments.
 They can be run once on creation or on every notebook startup.

     Click on the orange button labelled "Create Configuration".